-- From the outside with the vehicle key.
+- From the outside with the vehicle key

-- From the outside with Keyless Access.
+- From the outside with Keyless Access

-- From the inside with the power locking button.
+- From the inside with the power locking button

-Special functions of the power locking system can be activated or deactivated by an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+Special functions of the power locking system can be turned on or off via the Convenience submenu in the Settings menu on vehicles with the Premium instrument cluster or by an authorized Volkswagen dealer or authorized Volkswagen Service Facility.

-The doors and the rear hatch can be locked manually if the remote control vehicle key or the power locking system is not working...
+The doors and the rear hatch can be locked manually if the vehicle key or the power locking system is not working .